jenhausu/3rd-Party-Library-for-iOS/README.md

 * [AnimatedTransitionGallery](https://github.com/shu223/AnimatedTransitionGallery) : Collection of iOS 7 custom animated transitions using UIViewControllerAnimatedTransitioning protocol.
 * [PaperFold-for-iOS](https://github.com/honcheng/PaperFold-for-iOS) : Paper folding animation for iOS.
 * [JVTransitionAnimator](https://github.com/JV17/JVTransitionAnimator) : A simple transition animator which allows you to perform custom animation when presenting an UIViewController.
+* [BubbleTransition](https://github.com/andreamazz/BubbleTransition) : A custom modal transition that presents and dismiss a controller with an expanding bubble effect.

 ## Chart
 ### Line